cyclist suddenly races up from behind me and goes hurtling past.

 comes from being deeply centered, both in motion and at rest.

-springs to mind.
-If we feel out of balance, we are told to add
+to mind.
+If we feel out of balance, we are told to add more to

-more to what is absent or to take away what is abundant.
-We
+what is absent or to take away what is abundant.
+We think of equal

 is the ability for every part in the body to respond independently

-centered while in motion.
-The “center” is not permanently
+while in motion.
+The “center” is not permanently fixed, but

-fixed, but it is best for it not to take wild swings.
-The more
+it is best for it not to take wild swings.
+The more complex the

-complex the motion, the more important it is for the body to
+motion, the more important it is for the body to move around the

-of beauty.
-Speed without balance is an act of recklessness or
+beauty.
+Speed without balance is an act of recklessness or desperation.

 is only meaningful in relation to a specific environment against